 At the end of the week, during the Weekly Review an extra agenda item should be added.

-• This involves a discussion of the trainee’s observation notes and the adaptive strategies they observed in Activity 1.
-Together trainee and CM discuss some of these strategies and what makes them successful.
+- This involves a discussion of the beginning teacher’s observation notes and the adaptive strategies they observed in Activity 1.
+Together the beginning teacher and mentor discuss some of these strategies and what makes them successful.

-• They should also discuss some of the observations the trainee made in completing Activity 2 so that the trainee can gain a better understanding of why the approaches observed were adopted and what makes these successful as well.
+- They should also discuss some of the observations the beginning teacher made in completing Activity 2 so that the beginning teacher can gain a better understanding of why the approaches observed were adopted and what makes these effective.

-• The CM should highlight anything they feel the trainee has missed in their observations and discuss its importance to adaptive teaching.
+- The mentor should highlight anything they feel the beginning teacher has missed in their observations and discuss its importance to adaptive teaching.